Intro (5 minutes)

 By the end of this workshop, you should be able to:

-- Add unit tests to your front-end application that run in the browser or the terminal
+- Add unit tests to your front-end application

 - Understand and be able to speak to why unit testing client-side code is complicated